bparanj/crystal/security/kali/kali-lab.md

    - Ansible has a large community and many existing roles and modules that can be leveraged to perform common tasks.
 This includes modules for package management, file manipulation, and even managing cloud resources, reducing the need to reinvent the wheel.

 6. **Scalability**:
    - With Ansible, it’s easier to scale your configurations to multiple systems or environments.
-You can manage several machines as easily as managing one, which is particularly useful in cloud environments like AWS.
+You can manage several machines as easily as managing one, which is useful in cloud environments like AWS.

 ### Example Ansible Playbook for Your Scenario